open-s4c/dice/doc/design.md

    In general, event handlers receive four arguments:

   - `chain_id chain`: The ID identifying the chain.
-  - `type_id type`: The ID identifyfing the event type.
+  - `type_id type`: The ID identifying the event type.
   - `void *event`: A generic pointer that represents the actual event data or **payload**.
 The actual type of this pointer must be agreed between publisher and subscriber and can be determined from `type`.
 The